garyhlai/cortex-wiki/hello_world_tutorial.md

 ## Deploy the Contracts

 Now let's deploy this contract to the TestNet.
 You may leave everything as default and click on "confirm".
-(You should see your account filled in automatically; if not, you may need to log into your wallet, reload the page of repeat the steps above again) A wallet window should pop up asking you to confirm the transaction like the one below.
+(You should see your account filled in automatically; if not, you may need to log into your wallet, reload the page, and repeat the steps above again) A wallet window should pop up asking you to confirm the transaction like the one below.
 Review the details and then click "confirm" again.

 ![confirmation](imgs/confirmation.png)